-One more technology making DiskInternals’ data recovery products stand out of the crowd allows mounting and recovering virtual disk images on the fly.
-What does that mean for you, the user?
+One more technology making DiskInternals data recovery products stand out of the crowd allows mounting and recovering virtual disk images on the fly.
+What does that mean for you?
+Following instructions, you will be able to repair corrupt VMDK.
 With Image Mounting technique, you’ll be able to copy files and folders from a virtual machine, recover data and fix disk problems on drive images created with popular virtual machines such as VMware (including images stored remotely on ESX servers), VirtualBox, Microsoft VirtualPC, and Parallels without the need to run or install those virtual machines.

 Background: Virtual Disk Images

 What is so important about building a data recovery application supporting virtual disk images directly?
 It’s as much about speed and convenience as it is about recovery quality.

 Disk images are actually big files used by virtual machines to emulate physical disks.
 Virtual disk images can contain bootable operating systems (such as Windows XP running in a virtual PC on a Windows 7 machine), databases, and user data.

 Virtual disks are just as prone to data corruption and data loss as physical disk volumes.
 Should something happen to information stored on a virtual disk, you’ll only have two options besides using DiskInternals’ direct mount feature.
 Option 1 would be booting your virtual machine with whatever OS is there, installing a data recovery tool and running it inside the virtual PC.
 Quite obviously, by doing all this you are risking in losing deleted files forever or causing more damage to the already corrupted system structures.